TerryTsai/EscPos/README.md

  - `EscPosBuilder` provides a fluent style api for preparing ESC/POS data.
  - `SerialFactory` is a type-safe solution for obtaining SerialPort connections on any platform.
- - `Printer` and `PrinterDispatcher` facilitates multiple print jobs to multiple printers.

 EscPosBuilder Usage